-8434 HORTICULTURE I: Greenhouse & Nursery Management
+8434 HORTICULTURE I:

+Greenhouse & Nursery Management

 Students will learn the operational practices needed for the successful growth of nursery stock and/or greenhouse plants.
 They will learn essential greenhouse practices including water and fertilizer distribution, lighting, ventilation and temperature control.
 Students will learn pest and disease identification and control along with bio-security practices.
 Students will demonstrate knowledge of propagation methods, plant health, nutrition, and growth stimulation.
 Throughout this course, business and employability skills will be emphasized.
-Return to course offering page: 11

-HORTICULTURE II (SV) COLLEGE TECH PREP Year Credit 2 Grade 12 8437 HORTICULTURE II: Landscape Systems Management
+HORTICULTURE II (SV) COLLEGE TECH PREP

+Year Credit 3 Grade 12 8437 HORTICULTURE II: Landscape Systems Management

-Students will learn methods for establishing and managing landscapes to promote growth and balance.
+Landscape Systems Management Students will learn methods for establishing and managing landscapes to promote growth and balance.
 The classification and care of woody and herbaceous landscape plants will be learned.
 Students will learn to optimize growing conditions, balance nutrients, and manage pests and disease.
 They will apply proper planting, fertilizing, and pruning techniques while safely operating well maintained specialized equipment.
-Throughout the course, students will assess implications of landscape installation on the environment, and employ communication, business, and management strategies.
+Throughout the course.